nvlled/doctrac/readme.md

 1. Install package dependencies listed on `apt-dependencies.sh`, e.g.
 ```
 sudo apt install php-domstring php-xml php-mysql
-note: I haven't fixed this yet, but redis-server must be installed
-although it should be optional.
 ```
+note: I haven't fixed this yet, but redis-server must be installed although it should be optional.
+Alternatively, if you are compiling php from source, include the configure options:
+./configure --with-openssl --enable-mbstring --with-mysqli --with-pdo-mysql --with-gd --enable-zip --with-curl

 2. Run ```composer update``` to install php vendor dependencies required by laravel